-- Ordinance 336, which reflects changes made in finalizing the CSA that increased liabilities, was approved by City Council in 2016; - Revisions to actuarial assumptions (e.g., longer life span of retirees) occurred as recommended by the actuary and approved by the CRS Board; - Annualized 5-year investment returns (2017 2021) were 10.31% as of December 31, 2021 vs. the assumed 7.5%.
+- Ordinance 336, which reflects changes made in finalizing the CSA that increased liabilities, was approved by City Council in 2016. - Revisions to actuarial assumptions (e.g., longer life span of retirees) occurred as recommended by the actuary and approved by the CRS Board. - Annualized 5-year investment returns (2018 2022) were 5.43% as of December 31, 2022 vs. the assumed 7.5%.
 However, CRS is especially sensitive to the timing of capital market swings because it continues to liquidate assets to pay benefits when the capital market drops.
-This requires more time for the remaining assets to recover from capital market volatility; - The City offered the ERIP in 2020 that provided two (2) additional years of service to eligible participants resulting in earlier retirements, additional benefits, and an increase in liabilities; - The Deferred Retirement Option Plan (DROP) established in the CSA is required to be cost neutral, but it has increased the liabilities of the Pension Trust by \$11.6mm according to the initial review by the actuary.
+This requires more time and a significantly higher rate of return for the remaining assets to recover from capital market volatility. - The City offered the ERIP in 2020 that provided two (2) additional years of service to eligible participants resulting in earlier retirements, additional benefits, and an increase in liabilities. - The Deferred Retirement Option Plan (DROP) established in the CSA is required to be cost neutral.